List of Western Australian Legislative Assembly elections

 This article provides a summary of results for elections to the Western Australian Legislative Assembly, the lower house in Western Australia's bicameral state legislative body, the Parliament of Western Australia, which came into being in 1890 when Western Australia achieved responsible self-government.
 The number of seats has increased over time, from 30 at its first election, to the current total of 59 seats.
 Western Australian politics were initially non-partisan, with individual Members of Parliament choosing to align either with the Government or the Opposition.
 This began to change in the 1901 election with the election of six Labor members, and then with Labor attaining outright victory in the 1904 election.
 By 1911, a rival party to Labor had emerged in the centre-right Liberal Party of Western Australia, which many of the former independents had joined.
 This entity evolved into the Nationalist Party and eventually into the Liberal Party in 1944.

 The chart below shows the information graphically, with the most recent results on the right.
 It shows the popularity in terms of seats won, of the Labor Party (red) and the Nationalist Party and its predecessors (mid-blue) in the first half of the 20th century, as well as the emergence of the Country Party (green) in 1914, with whom the Nationalists and later the Liberals formed a coalition in order to form government.
 Two distinct periods were characterised by one party or coalition's dominance—the Labor Party won six of the seven elections between 1924 and 1947, and the Liberal Party (dark blue) in coalition with the Country Party won seven of the eight elections between 1959 and 1983.
 Occasional internal splits within the Country Party, now known as the Nationals, are also shown on the chart in differing shades of green.

-Summary of results
+Results

 The table below shows the total number of seats won by the major political parties at each election.
 The totals of the winning party or coalition are shown in bold, while other parties in government are shown in bold italic.
 Full details on any election are linked via the year of the election at the start of the row.